Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Emergent long range interaction between defect chiralities

-The discrete derivative of the directly computed array data points (inset of Fig.~\ref{fig_power_law_array}) can be interpreted as an effective $\gamma^\text{eff}_\text{array}$.
-We expect with further decreasing defect density, $\gamma^\text{eff}_\text{array}$ flows to 3 which is the power law exponent of the RKKY interaction in Dirac cone systems.
+To obtain the defect density dependent power law exponent, we compute discrete derivative of the data points (blue crosses in Fig.~\ref{fig_power_law_array}) obtained from the defect array consideration.
+This is plotted in the inset of Fig.~\ref{fig_power_law_array} and can be interpreted as an effective $\gamma^\text{eff}_\text{array}$.
+We expect with further decreasing defect density, $\gamma^\text{eff}_\text{array}$ flows to 3 which is the power law exponent of the RKKY interaction in Dirac cone systems~\cite{kogan_rkky_2011}.
 Substantial renormalization down from $\gamma_0=3$ is seen for the range of defect densities considered here.
+Note that the numerically computed $\gamma^\text{eff}_\text{array}$ overestimates the effective $\gamma$ that would be appropriate for randomly spaced defects, since for $\gamma^\text{eff}_\text{array}$ all defects are equally spaced at maximal separation.

+This renormalization can be explained analytically in two steps.
+First, although at finite defect density $n_d$ a small gap proportional to $n_d$ is opened at the Dirac cones, it gives slow decay of the correlation functions compared to the typical defect separation of $n_d^{-1/2}$.
+Hence long-range interaction between defects persist.
+Second, a finite density of states is accumulated near the Dirac cone because of this small gap, effectively modifying the cone towards quadratic bands which are almost touching.
+For a perfect quadratic band touching, the RKKY interaction scales as $r^{-2}$~\cite{kogan_rkky_2011}.
+Thus the present case of partially formed quadratic band touching is expected to push $r^{-3}$ towards $r^{-2}$.
+This reduction of the exponent $\gamma$ can also be interpreted as an integral of the $r^{-2}$ local density of states of Dirac spinor $\sigma^z$ at each energy near the Dirac point (Dirac CFT has spin scaling dimension 2) \cite{liu_magnetic_2009}, but with this $k$ integral cut off at small $k$ by $n_d^{1/2}$, which again reduces $\gamma$ down towards 2.

-Note that this $\gamma^\text{eff}_\text{array}$ still overestimates the effective $\gamma$ that would be appropriate for randomly spaced defects, since for $\gamma^\text{eff}_\text{array}$ all defects are equally spaced at maximal separation.
-Regardless, the flow of an effective $\gamma$, and relatedly the uncertainty or error range in making a power law $J(r)$ approximation to the two-defect interaction form, merely implies that no exact power law describes this system, but the interactions are still of a power law form and long ranged.
+The flow of an effective $\gamma$, and relatedly the uncertainty or error range in making a power law $J(r)$ approximation to the two-defect interaction form, implies that though no exact power law describes this system, the interactions are still slower than exponential and long ranged.
 This long ranged behavior will control the resulting physics of the defect chiralities.